By Charlotte Mackenzie

 - Efficiency – Instead of rewriting entire documents each time they’re needed, templates enable a document to be created once and then reused over and over again.
 The only difference from document to document is the specific information being provided.
 This saves valuable time and money, because employees no longer have to reinvent the wheel when they work.

 Despite these clear advantages, it can be quite daunting to create a template from scratch.
-For tips on how to create templates, see our templates guide on Funnel Wiki.
+For tips on how to create templates, see our B2B Marketing Blog.
 You may also want to enlist the help of a professional designer or template creator to help you.

 Overall, templates are an effective way to enhance and solidify your brand, ensure consistency, save time, and make a good impression on partners, prospects, customers, and other organisations.